Photos: Courtesy of Reba’s Business, Inc.

 With no release date announced for the filming, cameras were able to capture Reba’s surprise guests from the evening.

-Kelly Clarkson and Trisha Yearwood joined for “Softly And Tenderly,” a title they recorded for Reba’s latest release, in addition to Linda Davis, who reunited for their 1993 Grammy-winning song “Does He Love You.”
+Kelly Clarkson and Trisha Yearwood joined during the evening show for “Softly And Tenderly,” a title they recorded for Reba’s latest release, in addition to Linda Davis, who reunited for their 1993 Grammy-winning song “Does He Love You.”
 The Isaacs joined Reba on stage.
 The family group recorded “In The Garden / Wonderful Peace” on Reba’s new album.
 Speaking of, the McEntire sisters—Alice, Reba, Susie and Jackie—joined each other in a rare appearance as a quartet for “I’ll Fly Away.”

 Powered by Facebook Comments